bespinian/blog/content/posts/vault-migration/index.md

 At bespinian and Xovis, we recently faced the challenge of migrating a Kubernetes-based HashiCorp Vault instance from one Azure Kubernetes Service (AKS) cluster to another.
 The goal was to consolidate infrastructure and reduce the number of AKS clusters that required maintenance.
-To achieve this seamlessly and reliably, we implemented the entire migration process as an automated Bash script.
+The outcome of a somewhat arduous journey is a Bash script that has enabled us to test the migration repeatedly and then perform the migration with a outage of less than 2 minutes.

 By leveraging Vault’s Raft storage and high availability (HA) capabilities, we scripted the migration end-to-end — from snapshot creation to restoring the